Blog

 We have to keep moving forward, we have to burst out of the cocoon we were living in, were asleep in and sleepwalking through life.
 But it isn’t easy.
 You have to fight your way free or you won’t be able to fly free.

 When caterpillars spin a cocoon, and attach it, it’s a struggle; a life and death struggle.
 Failure isn’t an option as a failure to do one or the other means life of death for that caterpillar, and metamorphosis is not possible.
-And we have to take some time to evaluate and analyze our life, to meditate and “pause and consider”, that is, spin our web of isolation, our cocoon, and attach a grounding so that we can meditate.
+Like the caterpillar in its cocoon, which literally dissolves into primordial soup during metamorphosis before reorganizing as a butterfly, we have to take some time to evaluate and analyze our life, to meditate and “pause and consider”.
+That is, we have to spin our web of isolation, our cocoon, and attach a grounding so that we can meditate.
 We have to prepare our minds.
 We have to sleep for healing our hurts, what things mean to us, if we need to change our mindsets.

-In some ways we are going on the “Hero’s Journey”, but that means that we have to bring back what we find to others, our families (if they are willing to listen), friends, followers, or the world at large.
+In some ways, we are going on Joseph Campell’s extensively written cyle about “myth” of the death and rebirth known as the “Hero’s or Heroine’s Journey” but that means that we have to, or rather are responsible for bringing back what we find to others, our families (if they are willing to listen), friends, followers, or the world at large.
+Learn more about my Heroine’s Journey in spiritual practice.

 But then comes the waking up.
 It isn’t easy to come out of that cocoon.
 We have to have the same life or death struggle to come out of our cocoon.
 And that’s hard.